ludos1978/OpusDotNet/README.md

 # OpusDotNet

-non finished version of a opus implementation in unity it does a local compression and decompression of audio taken from a microphone missing networking works for me on win10, 64bit
+non finished version of a opus implementation in unity. it does a local compression and decompression of audio taken from a microphone. it's missing networking.

+works for me on windows 10, 64bit

 hopefully someone can use this and make his improvements available to the public as well!